ifyjakande/crypto_alert/README.md

 # Crypto Analytics Bot 🤖

 A real-time cryptocurrency analytics bot that sends automated alerts and market insights to Slack.
-The bot monitors cryptocurrency markets and provides detailed analysis including market overview, volatility alerts, relative strength indicators, volume analysis, and momentum signals.
+The bot monitors the top 100 cryptocurrencies by market cap and provides detailed analysis including market overview, volatility alerts, relative strength indicators, volume analysis, and momentum signals.

 ## Features 🌟

+> **Note:** All analyses and alerts are based on the top 100 cryptocurrencies by market capitalization.

 ### Market Overview 📊
 - Total market capitalization in billions USD